 As an educator, I have sometimes deliberately contradicted my own statements in the course of 4-5 sentences, only to find students accepting both contradictory statements without challenging them.
 That can happen only when students believe they have no role to play in their own learning and that whatever the teacher says should be accepted, which is just plain wrong.

 I have a 170 in my GRE Quantitative Reasoning exam but I once forgot how a simple ratio-proportion equation is constructed while teaching in class.
 Given this, how does my position as a teacher or my expertise in a subject grant me immunity from being incorrect?
 It does not.
 Authority should lend respect, but it should not lead to automatic credibility.

 So, here’s the lesson for now: ask “why?”.
-Ask that question as many times is necessary to get to the truth of whether or not a certain line of thought and argument is accurate such as for proof, for it in discussions and in the classrooms.
-At the same time, maintain respect for your interlocutor; you are not challenging them and they are not challenging you.
+Ask that question as many times as necessary to get to the truth of whether or not a certain line of thought and argument is accurate, such as for proof in discussions and in the classrooms.
+At the same time, maintain respect for your interlocutor; you are not challenging them, and they are not challenging you.
 Instead, you are both just trying to get to the truth and a higher level of knowledge together.

 Start right now.
 Did you accept everything you just read? or do you feel the need for proof for all the claims made in this article?
 Finally, did you analyze them?
 If not, go ahead and do it.
 Then make up your own mind.